-181. The Government will entrench the adopted Zero-Based Budgeting approach in preparing the FY 2025/26 and future budgets.
+193. The Government will entrench the adopted Zero-Based Budgeting approach in finalizing the FY 2025/26 and future budgets to re-orient the budgeting and expenditure framework.
 To implement Zero Based Budgeting, the National Treasury has developed the Budget Costing Tool in the IFMIS Budget Module for the National Government which has incorporated standardized costing methodologies to streamline calculation of budget baselines and prioritization to give credible base for preparation of budget estimates.